 UK foreign minister says EU willing to renegotiate Brexit deal

-LONDON: British Foreign Secretary Jeremy Hunt, a contender to replace Theresa May as prime minister, said on Sunday (Jun 9) that German Chancellor Angela Merkel had indicated the EU was willing to renegotiate the Brexit divorce deal.
+LONDON: British Foreign Secretary Jeremy Hunt, a contender to replace Theresa May as prime minister, said on Sunday (Jun 9) that German Chancellor Angela Merkel had indicated the EU would be willing to renegotiate the Brexit divorce deal.

 Hunt, one of nearly a dozen Conservatives vying to succeed May after she resigned as party leader Friday, said he spoke with Merkel at this week's D-Day commemorations and was convinced changing May's agreement was possible.